 Farmers need to balance coffee quality with climate resiliency.
 Agricultural practices such as shade-grown coffee and proper fertilization have the dual effect of producing better coffee and better livelihoods, increasing a farmer’s resilience to climate change and reducing their footprint on local ecosystems.
+If you will like to try some, check out this link to buy coffee online.

 “What coffee variety do you think has the lowest quality?”
 Intelligentsia Coffee’s Director of Sourcing and Shared Value Michael Sheridan asked this question to a room of farmers and business leaders in Honduras last month.
 “Lempira!” came the unanimous reply.
 Michael asked a follow-up question: “What is the variety you have planted most on your farms?”
 Again, the room called out in unison, “Lempira!”